hyosung11/Launch-School/Courses/journal.md

    * I have a dentist appointment with Dr. Do that could take most of the middle of the day.

 06:24 Ready to go back and tackle some more exercises.

+08:43 My elbow hurts today from crashing into the wall yesterday playing indoor soccer.
+Should my monitors be even higher?
+Keep looking up, right?
+I want to finish taxes today as Sohee gave me that look, tone and words of incredulity as to why I haven't done them yet.